-Texas governor says ‘no one can guarantee’ there won’t be power outages from winter storm
+Texas governor says ‘no one can guarantee’ there won’t be power outages in winter storm

 “We can still maintain power grid integrity even if there is a loss of some level of production of natural gas,” the governor told reporters, adding that Texas gas producers had “taken steps to ensure that we’re going to have the natural gas that we need.”

-ERCOT is also expecting the peak power demand this week to be comparable to last year’s storm.
+ERCOT is expecting the peak power demand this week to be comparable to the demand during last year’s storm.
 The demand for power in the state is expected to hit a high of around 73 gigawatts Friday, according to an ERCOT projection obtained by KXAS.
 The statewide power demand during the 2021 storm topped out at 77 gigawatts.

 Texans are split on whether the state’s power grind can withstand another freeze.
 A new poll from the Dallas Morning News and the University of Texas at Tyler found that 46 percent of registered voters are confident the state can avoid mass outages, while 47 percent said they are not confident.

-Although Abbott emphasized that Texas was “working around-the-clock to respond to the winter storm expected to impact our state over the next few days,” critics maintained the governor had gone back on a very public promise made surrounding potential power outages from freezing temperatures.
+Although Abbott emphasized that Texas was “working around the clock to respond to the winter storm expected to impact our state over the next few days,” critics maintained that the governor had gone back on a very public promise made about potential power outages in freezing weather.
 The Lincoln Project, the effort led by former Republicans against former president Donald Trump, posted an anti-Abbott video Wednesday with a familiar title: “Winter Is Coming.”

 “.@GregAbbott_TX fiddles as Texas freezes,” the group tweeted.